-- Now where feasible, provide single story elements to establish human scale and add variety to the street scene, especially on units located at corners and those that front onto or are adjacent to parks and trails.
-Single story elements include: - § Living spaces - § Garages - § Porch or covered entry form - § Second story offsets from first story - n Building mass and roof forms shall be articulated to minimize repetitious flat planes, similar building profiles, and similar ridge heights.
-The effect of this articulation can be enhanced through the use of a variety of building orientations as well as a variety of roofs, and one-story elements. - n Adjoining residences shall make use of varying roof treatments, including rooflines, ridge heights, roof forms, and the direction of gables to create visual interest. - n Repetitious gable ends framed side to side on rear elevations visible from roads and public areas are not permitted. - n Provide stylistic diversity through the use of a mix of plan forms and elevations and a variety of materials.
+- Where feasible, provide single story elements to establish human scale and add variety to the street scene, especially on units located at corners and those that front onto or are adjacent to parks and trails.
+Single story elements include: - Living spaces - Garages - Porch or covered entry form - Second story offsets from first story - Building mass and roof forms shall be articulated to minimize repetitious flat planes, similar building profiles, and similar ridge heights.
+The effect of this articulation can be enhanced through the use of a variety of building orientations as well as a variety of roofs, and one-story elements. - Adjoining residences shall make use of varying roof treatments, including rooflines, ridge heights, roof forms, and the direction of gables to create visual interest. - Repetitious gable ends framed side to side on rear elevations visible from roads and public areas are not permitted. - Provide stylistic diversity through the use of a mix of plan forms and elevations and a variety of materials.